 What is a spiritually vibrant home?
 It’s one where spiritual practices, spiritual discussions, and hospitality are shared regularly.
-There’s more to it, but anyone can do it.
-Your home can be spiritually vibrant too.
+We thought now might be the perfect time to think more about this fun (and biblical) form of generosity.

 A few years ago, we looked at some research from Barna with Lutheran Hour Ministries about spiritually vibrant homes.
 We learned that factors like ethnicity, location, and faith history do not produce significant differences in the spiritual vibrancy of homes.
 Instead, it seems spiritual vibrancy can be built on simple practices any Christian can do.